 The financial statements are prepared using the accrual basis of accounting.
 Revenue is recognized when earned, and expenses are recognized when incurred.
-During the year ended June 30, 2015, the Agency implemented GASB Statement No. 65, Items Previously Reported as Assets and Liabilities; GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68.
-The effect of the adoption of these standards was a decrease in beginning net position as of July 1, 2015 of \$3,320.
+During the year ended June 30, 2015, the Agency implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement

+No. 68.
+The effect of the adoption of these standards was a decrease to beginning net position as of July 1, 2015 of \$8,039.
 During the year ended June 30, 2016, the Agency implemented GASB Statement No. 72, Fair Value Measurement and Application and GASB Statement No. 82, Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73.
 There was no effect on net position as a result of adoption of these standards.